If you are familiar with assessments, you have probably heard the terms proctored and non-proctored.

-In the simplest terms, proctored means someone is present while the candidate is taking the assessment.
+In the simplest terms, proctored testing means someone is present while the candidate is taking the assessment.
 Proctored tests can be administered on a computer or using paper and pencil.
 Depending on the type of test, the proctor may or may not have to be certified.

 Proctored assessments are the optimal administration format.
 You know for certain that the responses were given without input from other people or the use of supplemental tools (calculators, text books, etc.).
 You can also control the environment and eliminate the risk of distraction.

 Non-proctored tests are unsupervised.
 Many times they are online assessments that a candidate takes from home.

 Remote assessments have several advantages in that they are easy to administer, candidates can take them at their convenience, and a proctor is not needed.